Qbicz/multi-secret-sharing/README.md

 - [Lin-Yeh](https://pdfs.semanticscholar.org/0ebb/e71b8ba333b3a5431a489c761915de59ba00.pdf)
 - [Herranz-Ruiz-Saez](http://www.sciencedirect.com/science/article/pii/S0020019013001373).

-If you want to secure a huge file, it might be better to encrypt it using block cipher, e.g. AES and only split the password with secret sharing.
-That's what Herranz-Ruiz-Saez actually does.
+_If you want to encrypt your disk or a huge file, a more suitable program would be [VeraCrypt](https://sourceforge.net/projects/veracrypt/)._

-**WARNING.
-This project is under development and is not suitable for vulnerable tasks.
-If you want to encrypt your disk or some important data, better use a tested program, such as [VeraCrypt](https://sourceforge.net/projects/veracrypt/).**
+The other way to secure a huge file is to encrypt it using block cipher, e.g. AES.
+Then only split the AES key with secret sharing.
+That's similar to what Herranz-Ruiz-Saez algorithm actually does.

 # Download
 You can find binary executables in [releases section](https://github.com/Qbicz/multi-secret-sharing/releases).